dotnet/linker/docs/serialization.md

 ## Type graph

+The heuristics will consider the following types based on the discovered roots:

+- The root type itself
+- The declaring type of a root member
+- The property or field type of a root property or field

-Starting from the discovered root types, the heuristics will recursively discover the following types:
+Starting with these types, the heuristics will recursively discover a set of types considered for serialization:

 - Base types
   - including generic argument types